Historic Washington State Park: History of Old Washington

 The Southwest Trail ran from St. Louis, Missouri, to the Red River port of Fulton in Hempstead County some twelve miles from Washington.
 At the time, the Red River was the border between the United States and Mexico.
 The trail was a route taken by people headed to Mexican Texas.
 William B. Travis, Sam Houston, and Davy Crockett each separately traveled through Washington on their way to Texas.

 On February 14, 1820, Washington was authorized for a post office.
 That facility remains the oldest continuous postal operation west of the Mississippi River.
 A new postal building was dedicated on May 29, 1988, by then U.S. Senator David Hampton Pryor.
 Washington became a town on George Washington's birthday, February 22, 1824.

 From 1863-1865, Old Washington was the site of the Confederate capitol of Arkansas after the fall of Little Rock to Union forces.
 The original Arkansas Confederate capital, where the refugee government fled, still exists in the park.
 It is a part of the Camden Expedition Sites, named in part for the town of Camden, Arkansas, in southern Arkansas.

 In 1958, the Pioneer Washington Restoration Foundation began preserving the unique buildings and sites that currently lie within the park.
 The park was established in 1965 and opened eight years later.
 The Southwest Regional Archives was established there in 1978.
 Since that time, more than 200,000 artifacts related to 19th century life have been recovered in the park and is the site of ongoing archaeological research on small-town life.

 The historic buildings provide excellent examples of the architectural styles popular in the 19th century American South.
 Examples on display are Southern Greek Revival, Federal architecture, Gothic Revival, Italianate, and the rough-hewn timber or brace-frame construction of the frontier.

 Visitors follow plank board sidewalks along streets that have never been paved.
+A Moon tree was planted in the town on March 15, 1976.
 The largest magnolia tree in Arkansas, planted in 1839, also graces the town.
 Everything within the original 1824 boundaries of the town are listed on the National Register of Historic Places.